 Endometriosis vs normal endometrium: similarities and differences

-It’s important to emphasize that the endometrial-like glands and stroma found in endometriosis are molecularly, structurally, functionally, morphologically, and genetically quite different from normal endometrial cells found in the uterus.
+It’s important to emphasize that the endometrial-like glands and stroma found in endometriosis are molecularly, structurally, functionally, morphologically, and genetically quite different from normal endometrial-like cells found in the uterus.
 In other words, they are abnormal, mutated cells of unknown origin that act in abnormal, mutated ways.

-Nevertheless, some endometriotic tissue can behave in a somewhat similar manner as normal endometrial tissue, meaning that it can thicken, proliferate (mitosis), migrate, form new blood vessels (angiogenesis), “bleed”, shed, and regenerate in response to the cyclical hormonal triggers that cause menstruation.
-However, unlike normal endometrial cells, these misplaced and mutated endometrial-like cells, along with any blood or byproducts they create, are not able to exit the body, but instead accumulate and continue to grow inside the ovarian endometrioma.
+Nevertheless, some endometriotic tissue can behave in a somewhat similar manner as normal endometrial-like tissue, meaning that it can thicken, proliferate (mitosis), migrate, form new blood vessels (angiogenesis), “bleed”, shed, and regenerate in response to the cyclical hormonal triggers that cause menstruation.
+However, unlike normal endometrial-like cells, these misplaced and mutated endometrial-like cells, along with any blood or byproducts they create, are not able to exit the body, but instead accumulate and continue to grow inside the ovarian endometrioma.

 Of course, even if the products of ovarian endometriomas could somehow exit the body, this wouldn’t solve the problem.
 This is because endometriotic tissue is dysregulated in many other ways that contribute to the disease process.
-For example, endometriotic cells appear to exhibit a marked resistance to the cyclical cell death (apoptosis) which occurs in normal endometrial cells each month as part of menstruation.
-Cell death renders old endometrial cells biologically inactive, allowing for new endometrial cells to grow in their place.
+For example, endometriotic cells appear to exhibit a marked resistance to the cyclical cell death (apoptosis) which occurs in normal endometrial-like cells each month as part of menstruation.
+Cell death renders old endometrial-like cells biologically inactive, allowing for new endometrial-like cells to grow in their place.
 A reduction in apoptosis could be one of the mechanisms which endometriosis uses to effectively avert its own intended demise and remain in a biologically – and pathologically – active state of abnormal proliferation.

 Making matters worse is that endometriosis exhibits significant immunological dysfunction, including the over-expression of pro-inflammatory cytokines like interleukin-1 (IL-1), interleukin-6 (IL-6), and tumor necrosis factor (TNF), all of which contribute to a chronic up-regulation of painful, tissue-damaging inflammatory processes.
 Paradoxically, studies also show that endometriotic growths can exhibit too much immune system tolerance (i.e., immune suppression), such as reduced activity of cytotoxic T lymphocyte cells and natural killer cells (NK) cells, and reduced levels of cytokine-secreted helper T cells and B-lymphocyte-produced autoantibodies.